-Sharing St Patricks Day trivia is a fun way to celebrate a 1,000 year old Irish tradition and an official Irish public holiday, while honoring the life of an important person in Irish history.
-It is much, much more than an excuse to drink green beer!
+Sharing St Patricks Day trivia is a fun way to celebrate a 1,000 year old Irish tradition and an official Irish public holiday.
+In fact, it is one of my favorite ways!
+And it is much, much more than an excuse to wear green clothes and drink green beer!

-For some, it is a strictly holy day.
+For some, St Patricks day is a strictly holy day.
 Many Irish families go to church in the morning to observe Lent, and then celebrate Saint Patrick’s Day (also known as the Feast of Saint Patrick) in the afternoon with food, drink, and dance.

 For many others - whether or not they have Irish ancestry - it is a time to celebrate with pints of Guinness and various happy shenanigans.

-Below you will find 17 fun facts, shared in the form of questions and answers.
+Below you will find a list of fun facts that I have gathered over the years, shared in the form of questions and answers.
 Use them to boost your knowledge of Irish culture and celebrate Irish heritage every year on March 17th.

 Question 1: Was St Patrick actually Irish?